Cuba: From Havana to Santiago

 Meeting and farewell

-This journey begins and ends in Santiago de Cuba.
-We will meet around 19h on the first day of the trip and on the last day you can decide when to return home (starting in the morning).
+This trip It starts in Havana y ends in Santiago de Cuba.
+We'll meet around 8 PM on the first day of the trip, and on the last day you can decide when to go home (from the morning onwards).

 Included/Excluded